Chuck Norris

-Carlos Ray "Chuck" Norris (born March 10, 1940) is an American martial artist and actor.
-He is a black belt in Karate, Taekwondo, Tang Soo Do, Brazilian jiu jitsu, and judo.
-After serving in the United States Air Force, Norris won many martial arts championships and later founded his own discipline, Chun Kuk Do.
-Shortly after, in Hollywood, Norris trained celebrities in martial arts.
-Norris went on to appear in a minor role in The Wrecking Crew (1968).
+Carlos Ray "Chuck" Norris (March 10, 1940 – March 19, 2026) was an American martial artist, actor, screenwriter, and author.
+He held black belts in karate, taekwondo, Tang Soo Do, Brazilian jiu-jitsu, and judo.
+After serving in the United States Air Force, he won numerous martial arts championships and later founded his own discipline, Chun Kuk Do.
+Norris began working in the American film industry as a martial arts instructor for celebrities before making his screen debut with a minor role in The Wrecking Crew (1968).
 Friend and fellow martial artist Bruce Lee invited him to play one of the main villains in The Way of the Dragon (1972).
 While Norris continued acting, friend and student Steve McQueen suggested he take it seriously.
 Norris took the starring role in the action film Breaker!
 Breaker!
 (1977), which turned a profit.
 His second lead, Good Guys Wear Black (1978), became a hit, and he soon became a popular action film star.

-Norris went on to star in a streak of bankable independently made action and martial arts films, with A Force of One (1979), The Octagon (1980), and An Eye for an Eye (1981).
-This made Norris an international celebrity.
-He went on to make studio films like Silent Rage (1982) with Columbia, Forced Vengeance (1982) with MGM, and Lone Wolf McQuade (1983) with Orion.
-This led Cannon Films to sign Norris into a multiple film deal, starting with Missing in Action (1984), which proved to be very successful and launched a trilogy.
-Norris started to work almost exclusively on high-profile action films with Cannon, becoming its leading star during the 1980s.
-Films with Cannon include Invasion U.S.A (1985), The Delta Force (1986), and Firewalker (1986), among others.
-Apart from the Cannon films, Norris made Code of Silence (1985), which was received as one of his best films.
-In the 1990s, he played the title role in the long-running CBS television series Walker, Texas Ranger from 1993 to 2001.
-Until 2006, Norris continued taking lead roles in action movies.
-His last appearance in a major film release was in The Expendables 2 (2012).
+Norris went on to headline a series of commercially successful independent action and martial arts films, including A Force of One (1979), The Octagon (1980), and An Eye for an Eye (1981), which elevated him to international fame.
+He later starred in studio productions such as Silent Rage (1982), Forced Vengeance (1982), and Lone Wolf McQuade (1983).
+His success led Cannon Films to sign him to a multi‑picture deal beginning with Missing in Action (1984), which launched a trilogy and cemented his status as the company's leading star throughout the 1980s.
+His work during this period included Invasion U.S.A.
+(1985), The Delta Force (1986), and Firewalker (1986).
+Outside of Cannon, he also starred in Code of Silence (1985), which was regarded as one of his strongest films.
+In the 1990s, Norris played the title role in the long‑running CBS series Walker, Texas Ranger (1993–2001).
+He continued to appear in action films until 2006, and his final major film role was in The Expendables 2 (2012).